 I’m first-generation American.
-My father, born in Cuba, emigrated with his family to Miami when he was 3-years-old.
-My mother, born and raised in Venezuela, moved to the US in her 20s when she married my Dad.
-While my Father grew up in the US and is American, he’s always been connected to his Cuban heritage (it’s hard not to be when you’re from South Florida).
-This, compounded with my Mother’s insistence in having a Spanish-speaking household, meant I very much felt a child of three wonderfully compatible cultures; ropa vieja was as much part of my upbringing as arepas and grilled cheese.
+My father, born in Cuba, emigrated with his family to Miami when he was three-years-old.
+My mother, born and raised in Venezuela, moved to the US in her 20s when she married my dad.
+While my father grew up in the US and is American, he’s always been connected to his Cuban heritage (it’s hard not to be when you’re from South Florida).
+This, compounded with my mother’s insistence in having a Spanish-speaking household, meant I very much felt a child of three wonderfully compatible cultures; ropa vieja was as much part of my upbringing as arepas and grilled cheese.

-I’ve loved Star Trek since that fateful day in 1991, when I was 9 and I watched Star Trek VI: The Undiscovered Country at the drive-in.
+I’ve loved Star Trek since that fateful day in 1991, when I was nine and watched Star Trek VI: The Undiscovered Country at the drive-in.
 How diverse the characters were, irrespective of the Star Trek series, has never been lost on me (even at a young age).
-Despite this, I personally never saw myself — or someone like me — walk the corridors of either a 23rd or 24th century starship.
+Despite this, I personally never saw myself — or someone like me — walk the corridors of either a 23rd or 24th Century starship.
 No main Star Trek character originated from or celebrated a Hispanic or Latin heritage.
-Did anybody in the 24th century speak Spanish?
-It is after all one of the most spoken languages on Earth in the 20th and 21st century.
+Did anybody in the 24th Century speak Spanish?
+It is, after all, one of the most spoken languages on Earth in the 20th and 21st Century.
 Now this in no way shape or form impacted my love (some might say obsession) with the franchise.
 But I can’t lie and say that it wasn’t something I periodically didn’t think about.
 When I played Star Trek as a kid, there was always a Commander Miranda that looked and sounded like me at the helm of a starship.
 But this all changed when we met Cristóbal Rios.

 Rios was a revelation.
 Introduced in Star Trek: Picard’s third episode, “The End is the Beginning,” Rios was unlike any main character we’d met before.
 To be clear, a jaded, rebellious ex-Starfleet officer was nothing new (arguably half of Voyager’s main cast fits this description).
-But a version of that character that was Chilean, that was played by a Latinx actor named Santiago Cabrera, that spoke Spanish on camera regularly, and that had an accent when speaking English certainly was.
+But a version of that character that was Chilean, played by a Latinx actor named Santiago Cabrera, who spoke Spanish on-screen regularly, and had an accent when speaking English, certainly was.

 Carlos Miranda (he/him) is the CEO of Social Misfits Media, a London-based digital agency.
 Carlos, as obsessed with coffee as he is sci-fi, loves blogging about Star Trek in his spare time.
 Follow him on Twitter: @doublemacc.